Row wavy Shape Decorative svg added to bottom

 Capacity: 12 children & 4 team members

-The Baby Room is designed to replicate a home-from-home environment, ensuring the children and families feel welcome, safe, secure, and happy.
-The furniture and play equipment has been hand-picked for this room from Community Playthings, one of the leading providers of nursery furniture and equipment, whose motto is ‘Children come first’.
+The Baby Room is designed to replicate a warm, home-from-home environment, ensuring that children and families feel welcome, safe, secure, and happy.
+Furniture and play equipment have been carefully selected from Community Playthings, a leading provider whose motto, “Children come first”, reflects our commitment to prioritising each child’s needs.

 • A separate cot room